Transport from Bologna Airport: My Tips

 15–60 minutes |

-Detailed information on each mode of transport is described below.
-But also discover our independent city guide and plan your trip with us:
+Detailed information on the various modes of transport is provided below.
+But do also check out our separate city guide and plan your trip with us:

 Marconi Express

-The automated train (monorail) called the Marconi Express is the main, fastest and most comfortable way of transport between the airport and the centre of Bologna.
+The Marconi Express, an automated monorail, is the main, fastest and most comfortable way to travel between the airport and the centre of Bologna.

 Cheap hotels in the centre of Bologna